Northern Transcon: Winter operations

 Keeping the Northern Transcon open during the winter is a significant challenge, whether from snow in the Midwest and mountains, or rain in the Pacific Northwest.
 Heavy rains have the potential to cause mudslides along Puget Sound between Seattle and Everett and in the Nisqually, Washington area between Tacoma and Olympia.
 For example, in early January 2006, there were four slides between Seattle and Everett.
 In late January 2006 and again in early February 2006, mudslides occurred both between Seattle and Everett and around Nisqually.
 Heavy snow in the Rockies around Marias Pass have the potential to cause avalanches that can block the tracks.
 Following the clearing of a slide or an avalanche, no passenger train can run on the track for 48 hours to ensure that the slide area has stabilized, per BNSF policy.

 Passenger trains

-Amtrak operates its Empire Builder on the corridor between La Crosse, Wisconsin and points west, though the train utilizes a more northerly route between Fargo and Minot.
+Amtrak operates its Empire Builder on the corridor between Twin Cities and points west, though the train utilizes a more northerly route between Fargo and Minot.
+Until the formation of Amtrak in May 1971, both Burlington Northern and its predecessor, the Great Northern, ran the Builder on the section between Chicago and Twin Cities via Savanna, part of today's BNSF Northern Transcon route.
+When Amtrak took over service, it rerouted the train to run between Chicago and Minneapolis-St. Paul through Milwaukee via the Milwaukee Road.
+Both Burlington Northern and Great Northern at the time also used to operate west from the Twin Cities before turning northwest in Willmar, Minnesota, to reach Fargo.

+Between 1971 and 1979, on the parallel route of the former Northern Pacific between Twin Cities and Spokane via Staples, Fargo, Bismarck, Missoula and Helena run the North Coast Hiawatha, which also served stops such as St. Cloud, Staples and Detroit Lakes.
+Between Chicago and Minneapolis, and between Spokane and Seattle, the North Coast Hiawatha run combined with the Builder three days a week.

+When Amtrak suspended the North Coast Hiawatha, it rerouted the Builder over the former NP mainline between Minneapolis-St. Paul and Fargo to continue to serve St. Cloud, Staples and Detroit Lakes, which otherwise would have lost service when the North Coast Hiawatha was suspended.
+The realignment of the Builder from the former GN mainline to the NP mainline however resulted in the loss of the stops at Willmar, Breckenridge and Morris.